ivkremer/elights-cli/README.md

 In Elgato Stream Deck app assign `"System > Open"` as an action handler for a button in the following way:

 ![Elgato Stream Deck app action configuration](./readme_resources/stream-deck-action.png)

-Available scenes are described in [set_scenes.sh](src/core/set_scene.sh), change them accordingly to your preferences.
-Automation of this process could be a next stage for this project :)

 ## Initial Setup